Table of Contents

-Innovating in the healthcare industry means working on improving people’s lives through technology.
-But it also means having to adhere to regulations that ensure the solutions you create are safe for the patients – in many different ways.
-Medical Device Regulation (MDR) is probably the most important set of rules you need to follow when building a medical app.
-Let’s dive into why it exists, what it means for the healthtech sector, and why you should get familiar with it – especially if you’re planning to launch your medical app in Europe.
+Innovating in the healthcare industry means improving people’s lives through technology.
+But it also means adhering to regulations that ensure the solutions you create are safe for the patients – in many different ways.
+Medical Device Regulation (MDR) is probably the most important set of rules you need to follow when building a medical app which would be launched on the European market.
+The term medical app in this article means a medical app, a medical device, according to the MDR.
+Let’s dive into why it exists, what it means for the health tech sector, and why you should get familiar with it.

 Accelerating the health technologies